 Award: 2022-23 Fulbright English Teaching Assistantship Award to Vietnam

-Degree: BA, English and creative writing (with an emphasis in Native American literature and French language); certificate in secondary English education
+Degree: BA, French, English and creative writing (emphasis in Native American literature)

 Could you give us a brief synopsis of what you'll be doing with your Fulbright?